YuanweiWu911/DeepQuery/README.md

 2. In the web interface:
+   - Select local or remote LLM model you want to use.
    - Select the LLM model you want to use from the dropdown menu.
+   - Toggle the "Search" button to enable or disable the web search function.
+   - Toggle the "Reason" button to show the thinking process of AI.
+   - Toggle the "Speech" button to speech on/off AI's response.
    - Enter your question in the textarea and press Enter or click the "Enter" button to send the query.
    - You can click the "New Chat" button to start a new chat session.
+   - You can click the "Load Chat" button to load json format historical chat session.
+   - You can click the "Json" button to save the dialogs as a historical chat seesion for future use.
-   - Toggle the "Search" button to enable or disable the web search function.
+   - You can click the "Markdown" button to save the dialogs as a Markdown file.

 ## File Structure